Dxchmxww/Dxchmxww/README.md

 🚀 Projects
-- CareYou Application:
+- CareYou Application:\n
-   A two-sided platform for elders and caregivers that manages pill reminders, appointments, and notifications.
+   A two-sided platform for elders and caregivers that manages pill reminders, appointments, and notifications.\n
-  Backend: Built using Node.js for the backend and Microsoft   Azure for database management.
+  Backend: Built using Node.js for the backend and Microsoft   Azure for database management.\n
   Frontend: Developed with Dart for user interfaces.

 - BlueMoon Website: